shuienko/terremoto/README.md

     - Magnitude
     - Location name
     - Distance from your location
+    - Time of the event
+- **Audio Alerts**: Plays a tone when a new earthquake is detected.
 - **WiFi Connectivity**: Connects to your WiFi network to fetch data.
 - **Time Synchronization**: Syncs with an NTP server to ensure accurate time.
 - **Resilient**: Handles WiFi disconnection and API errors gracefully.